Hoohm/CITE-seq-Count/docs/docs/Running-the-script.md

 If you have doubts about those parameters, you can check [this great ressource](https://teichlab.github.io/scg_lib_structs/) for help.

 * [Optional] How many errors are allowed between two cell barcodes to collapse them onto one cell.
+If set to 0, deactivates correction.

 `--bc_collapsing_dist N_ERRORS`, default `1`

 * [Optional] How many errors are allowed between two umi within the same cell and TAG to collapse.
+If set to 0, deactivates correction.

 `--umi_collapsing_dist N_ERRORS`, default `2`

-* [Optional] Deactivate UMI correction.

-`--no_umi_correction`

 ### Cells